The zero waste movement is very popular, especially with young people.

 All of these products are certified "Climate Pledge Friendly" and on sale now on Amazon.
 Limited time offer!

 Zero Waste Definition

 Zero waste refers to throwing away as little as possible.
 It means reusing and repurposing objects first and recycling and composting the rest instead of sending them to the landfill.

-Even the most dedicated enthusiasts throw things away, but their goal is to minimize consumption and make lifestyle changes to help the environment.
+Zero waste aims to minimize consumption and make lifestyle changes that help the environment.

 Why Zero Waste Is Important

-We are gobbling up earth’s resources at an unsustainable rate.
+We are using the earth’s resources at an unsustainable rate.